-- o Usually, when you have moved.

-- o If you have Medicaid.

-- o If you are eligible for "Extra Help" with paying for your Medicare prescriptions.

-- If we violate our contract with you.

-- o If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.
+- o Usually, when you have moved. - o If you have Medicaid. - o If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).